Thank you! Your submission has been received!

 • Security investigator - is in charge of discovering what’s going on and acting immediately and accordingly.
 The Security Investigator is in charge of signaling the affected areas, running analysis to evaluate damages, identifying the causes and origins of the incident, and defining which methods were used.
 Security Investigators are the first line of action in the deployment of countermeasures and mitigation strategies.

-• Advanced security analyst - this role is responsible for testing and analyzing systems to look for undetected vulnerabilities and recommend fixes or new strategies altogether to prevent incidents.
+• Advanced security analyst - this role is responsible for testing and analysing systems to look for undetected vulnerabilities and recommend fixes or new strategies altogether to prevent incidents.

 • SOC manager - chief of operations, with an overarching perspective of the whole process.
 They are the connection between the team members, management, business leaders, and partners, which means strong soft skills are necessary.
 They’re on the frontline during a crisis.

-• Security engineer/architect - the responsible party for the organization’s security architecture.
+• Security engineer/architect - the responsible party for the organisation’s security architecture.
 This role is in charge of security compliance within the development process and for evaluating security analysis tools.

 The SOC: the home of the SecOps team